DataDog/documentation/content/en/developers/integrations/create-an-integration-detection-rule.md

 1. Navigate to **[Security > Cloud SIEM > Detection Rules > New Rule][4]** and create a new rule.

-2. Follow the [best practices](#configuration-best-practices) listed in this guide to configure your detection rule.
+2. Follow the [best practices](#configuration-best-practices) in this guide to configure your detection rule.

 3. Click **Export to JSON**.